Affiliate links on SoundGuys may earn us a commission. Learn more.

 How should studio headphones sound?

 Unlike headphones designed for the everyday consumer, studio headphones tend to have relatively neutral frequency response characteristics.
 Generally, they don’t emphasize any part of the audible spectrum more than the others.
 Most notably, they don’t tend to kick up the bass nearly as much as mainstream consumer models.
-That is perfect for mixing music where you want everything to sound balanced and don’t want your headphones unintentionally affecting the way you create tracks.
+That is perfect for mixing music where you want everything to sound balanced and don’t want your headphones unintentionally affecting how you create tracks.
 However, it can be a bit of a shock to hear your favorite tunes without that strong bass.
-Models of studio headphones like the ATH-M50x try to bridge this gap a little, but no set of studio monitors should be turning the bass up to eleven.
+Models like the ATH-M50x try to bridge this gap a little, but no set of studio monitors should be turning the bass up to eleven.

 Technically, none of the models we recommend here absolutely require a dedicated DAC or an amp.
 However, there are situations in which you might want one.